-The Chinese Independent Film Archive (CIFA) is originated from an AHRC (UK Arts & Humanities Research Council) funded research project entitled ‘Independent Cinema in China: State, Market and Film Culture’ (2019-2023).
-The project is led by Principal Investigator Dr Sabrina Qiong Yu (Newcastle University), with Co-Investigators Professor Chris Berry (King’s College London) and Dr Luke Robinson (University of Sussex), Research Associate Dr Lydia Dan Wu (Newcastle University), and Consultant Professor Xianmin Zhang (Beijing Film Academy).
-It was supported by a multi-national Advisory Board comprised of prominent filmmakers, curators and scholars of Chinese independent cinema around the world, including Akiyama Tamako (Japan), Cao Kai (Mainland China), Tammy Cheung (Hong Kong), Kuo Li-Hsin (Taiwan), Shelly Kraicer (Canada), Wood Lin (Taiwan), Markus Nornes (USA), Luisa Prudentino (France/Italy), Wang Xiaolu (Mainland China), Wu Wenguang (Mainland China)、Brian Winston (UK) and Zhang Zhen (USA) and Zhang Xianmin (Mainland China).
+The Chinese Independent Film Archive (CIFA) is originated from an AHRC (UK Arts & Humanities Research Council) funded research project entitled ‘Independent Cinema in China: State, Market and Film Culture’ (2019-2024).
+The project is led by Principal Investigator Professor Sabrina Qiong Yu (Newcastle University), with Co-Investigators Professor Chris Berry (King’s College London) and Dr Luke Robinson (University of Sussex), and Research Associate Dr Lydia Dan Wu (Newcastle University).
+It was supported by a multi-national Advisory Board comprised of prominent filmmakers, curators and scholars of Chinese independent cinema around the world, including Akiyama Tamako (Japan), Cao Kai (Mainland China), Tammy Cheung (Hong Kong), Kuo Li-Hsin (Taiwan), Shelly Kraicer (Canada), Wood Lin (Taiwan), Markus Nornes (USA), Luisa Prudentino (France/Italy), Wang Xiaolu (Mainland China), Wu Wenguang (Mainland China), Brian Winston (UK), Zhang Zhen (USA) and Zhang Xianmin (Mainland China).

 The project explores how the relationship to the state and the market has shaped Chinese independent cinema in terms of its production, circulation, and reception.
 Please find more information at https://research.ncl.ac.uk/chinaindiecinema/.